 Assignment and Assumption of EPMI Purchase Transactions.

 Effective as of and from October ___, 2001 (the "Effective Date"), EPMI hereby assigns, transfers and conveys, without recourse, to Party A all of EPMI's right, title and interest in, to and under the EPMI Purchase Transactions, except with respect to obligations incurred on account of or with respect to obligations arising prior to the Effective Date, including without limitation the delivery of power, if any, prior to the Effective Date.
 Party A hereby accepts such assignment, transfer and conveyance and assumes all of the obligations and liabilities of EPMI under the EPMI Purchase Transactions arising on or after the Effective Date and agrees to perform and observe all of the terms, covenants, agreements, obligations and conditions therein contained on EPMI's part to be performed and observed and to be bound by all of the terms and conditions of the EPMI Purchase Transactions on and after the Effective Date.
 Party A shall not be obligated to perform or discharge, nor does it hereby undertake to perform or discharge or assume any responsibility for, any obligation, duty or liability under the EPMI Purchase Transactions arising prior to the Effective Date, including with respect to power delivered, if any, to prior to the Effective Date.

+[In certain assignment transactions, a portion of the volumes under a transaction will remain in place between EPMI and Party B; this language should only be inserted if EPMI is making a partial assignment of specified volumes under an EPMI Purchase Transaction][ Notwithstanding the foregoing, EPMI, Party A and Party B expressly acknowledge and agree that the assignment set forth above shall not apply to or affect, EPMI and Party B agree that the rights of EPMI and Party B as against each other shall be reserved without prejudice whatsoever, as to [portion of transaction that remains in force] (the "Retained Volumes"), and EPMI, Party A and Party B acknowledge and agree that the Retained Volumes have been expressly excluded from the EPMI Purchase Transactions.
+For sake of certainty, EPMI and Party B expressly acknowledge and agree that on and after the Effective Date, [insert amendment language for applicable confirm], and as so modified [identify transaction and confirm] shall remain in full force and effect in accordance with the EPMI Purchase Agreement.]

 Party B hereby consents to the assignment by EPMI of the EPMI Purchase Transactions to Party A as of the Effective Date and releases EPMI from certain obligations under the EPMI Purchase Transactions, as more specifically set forth in Sections (a) and below.
 Party B agrees and acknowledges that any and all liabilities or obligations arising out of or with respect to the EPMI Purchase Transactions resulting from actions, failures to act or events occurring prior to the Effective Date or the delivery of power, if any, prior to the Effective Date shall be solely for the account of EPMI.